-Joe Johnston Route to Little Windmill Traihead Professional Review and Guide
+Joe Johnston Route to Little Windmill Traihead Professional Guide

 "Imagine hiking across a vast limestone formation that is riddled with holes, 40 miles wide, 450 feet thick, and encompassing millions of gallons of fresh water.
 This virtual sieve of karst, creeks, cliffs, caves and canyons, called the Edwards Aquifer Recharge Zone, occupies a sizable chunk of central Texas’s Edwards Plateau, a unique and bucolic region affectionately known as the Hill Country.
 The Edwards Aquifer Recharge Zone is the key to maintaining a steady supply of uncontaminated drinking water for the city of San Antonio and surrounding area, funneling rainfall into the deep and expansive underground lake called the Edwards Aquifer.